tombusby/cypherpunk-research/README.md

 I'm going to do my best to avoid giving this list any internal political bias.
 By this I mean that I will be openly biased in favour of Cypherpunk ideals themselves, but I will try to avoid picking a side in things like the block-size debate.
 If you feel any of my wording is biased, feel free to send me a PR to correct it, and I will try to evaluate it fairly.

 The reason I'm putting this archive on github is to make it easier for others to add sources as a pull request.
-Whatever I do with the information collated here, it could be useful to the community at large.
+Whatever I end up doing with the information collated here, this organised list could be useful to the community at large.

 I'm also including a few other people and events that aren't strictly cypherpunk because I feel they relate sufficiently to outcomes predicted by the cypherpunks.